What to Expect from a Crypto Tax Audit

-Do not panic if you receive an audit request.
-While the audit response may have many questions, transaction history requests, and a quick two week deadline, you likely have all the information available in your crypto tax accounts.
+If you receive an audit request, don't panic.
+While the audit letter may have many questions, requests for transaction histories, and a quick two-week deadline, you likely have all the information available in your crypto tax software accounts.

-The IRS generally will audit back up to six years, so you should keep your records stored for that long in either a crypto tax program or in your own spreadsheet.
+The IRS generally audits up to six years back, so you should store your records for that long or longer, either in a crypto tax calculator or your own files.
 When responding to the IRS, the best practice is to answer each request transparently and in an organized manner.

 “All digital currency exchanges (DCE) and peer-to-peer (P2P) facilitators (e.g., Coinbase, Paxful or Localbitcoins.com) (foreign and domestic) ... with associated user IDs, email addresses, IP addresses, and account numbers relating to those platforms.”

-As answered in the record keeping IRS notice response (Q&A 45), the IRS also requires the following records for every transaction:
+As outlined in record- keeping IRS notice response (Q&A 45), the IRS also requires the following records for every transaction:

 “The date and time each unit of virtual currency was acquired,”